aevl/OOLanguageComparison/comparison.md

 ### 18. Procedural programming
  ##### Does the language support procedural programming?
+ Procedural programming is not supoorted in Java or C#.

 ### 19. Functional programming
  ##### Does the language support functional programming?